Lichen: Evolution and paleontology

 Lichenized Glomeromycota may extend well back into the Precambrian.
 Lichen-like fossils consisting of coccoid cells (cyanobacteria?) and thin filaments (mucoromycotinan Glomeromycota?) are permineralized in marine phosphorite of the Doushantuo Formation in southern China.
 These fossils are thought to be 551 to 635 million years old or Ediacaran.
 Ediacaran acritarchs also have many similarities with Glomeromycotan vesicles and spores.
-It has also been claimed that Ediacaran fossils including Dickinsonia, were lichens, although this claim is controversial.
+It has also been claimed that Ediacaran fossils including Dickinsonia, were lichens, though this claim is widely rejected.
 Endosymbiotic Glomeromycota comparable with living Geosiphon may extend back into the Proterozoic in the form of 1500 million year old Horodyskia and 2200 million year old Diskagma.
 Discovery of these fossils suggest that fungi developed symbiotic partnerships with photoautotrophs long before the evolution of vascular plants, though the Ediacaran lichen hypothesis is largely rejected due to an inappropriate definition of lichens based on taphonomy and substrate ecology.
 However, a 2019 study by the same scientist who rejected the Ediacaran lichen hypothesis, Nelsen, used new time-calibrated phylogenies to conclude that there is no evidence of lichen before the existence of vascular plants.

 Lecanoromycetes, one of the most common classes of lichen-forming fungi, diverged from its ancestor, which may have also been lichen forming, around 258 million years ago, during the late Paleozoic period.
 However, the closely related clade Euritiomycetes appears to have become lichen-forming only 52 million years ago, during the early Cenozoic period.